gohugoio/hugo/docs/content/templates/list.md

 A Section’s RSS will be rendered at /`SECTION`/index.xml

-*Hugo ships with it’s own ATOM 2.0 RSS template.
-In most cases this will be sufficient and an RSS template will not need to be provided by the user.*
+*Hugo ships with its own ATOM 2.0 RSS template.
+In most cases this will be sufficient, and an RSS template will not need to be provided by the user.*

 Hugo provides the ability for you to define any RSS type you wish, and